jromang/picochess/docs/installation.rst

 disable-dgt-clock-beep

-To remove a setting, delete the appropriate line or comment it out using the Hash character (#).
+To remove a setting, delete the appropriate line or comment it out using the Hash character (#) or set the option to false.
+For example to turn OFF the LED's on the Revelation II chessbot, this line will do:

+enable-dgt-board-leds = true

+UCI engine options can be set using uci-option.
+For example, when using jromang's modified Stockfish Human Player engine, the line

+uci-option = Beginner Mode=true

+will dumb Stockfish engine down enough for playing against children and total beginners to give them a chance of beating the machine.